chialab/dna/docs/guide/tools.md

 ## Custom Elements Manifest

 The [Custom Elements Manifest](https://github.com/webcomponents/custom-elements-manifest) is a JSON file that describes Custom Elements definitions.
 It can be used to generate documentation or to provide hints to the IDE when using them.
-The [CEM Analyzer](https://www.npmjs.com/package/@custom-elements-manifest/analyzer) is a CLI to generate the manifest with suppoort for JSDoc, TypeScript and a bunch of flavors based on most common frameworks.
+The [CEM Analyzer](https://www.npmjs.com/package/@custom-elements-manifest/analyzer) is a CLI to generate the manifest with support for JSDoc, TypeScript and a bunch of flavors based on most common frameworks.
 You can use the analyzer DNA plugin to correctly detect features by components interface.
 For example:

 ::: code-group